by Bill Murphy (1958) for The Los Angeles Times |

-"And so, my fellow Americans: ask not what your country can do for you, ask what you can do for your country. *
+"And so, my fellow Americans: ask not what your country can do for you, ask what you can do for your country. *I have asked myself many times in different situations, what can I do to help others.

 — John F. Kennedy, inauguration address, January 1961.